katherinejlu/ece3400/lab3.md

 ### Introduction

 For this component of the lab, we were tasked with demonstrating the functionality of the DE0-nano field programmable gate array (FPGA) in interfacing with a VGA serial monitor.
 Specifically, we had to write HDL code that would interact with the VGA driver.
 The VGA driver--which requests a pixel color for each pixel on the screen--handled the direct interfacing with the VGA.
-The output pins of the FPGA were hooked up to an adaptor, to which the VGA cable of the monitor was connected.
+The output pins of the FPGA were hooked up to an adapter, to which the VGA cable of the monitor was connected.

 #### Materials used:
 - Arduino Uno